The Origin of the Brunists: Part II: The Sign

 Eleanor Norton receives new spirit messages, convincing herself that Bruno is the key step forward in the cosmic order.
 In particular, he is no longer the human he was, but has come back as a spirit entity made flesh.

 Bruno is released from the hospital, with the town celebrating, although he is mostly incapacitated.
-The Collins widow believes her husband forecast the end of the world for the 8th of March, and invites people to the Bruno house for that evening, a Sunday.
+The Collins widow believes her husband forecasts the end of the world on the 8th of March, and invites people to the Bruno house for that evening, a Sunday.
 Many come, including Justin Miller, as a neutral reporter, and Abner Baxter as a lay pastor.
 But as midnight approaches, Baxter delivers an impromptu sermon condemning false prophets and walks out, leading most of the crowd away.
 The disappointment of the few who stay behind turns into elation when Bruno speaks a few words, "The coming ... of ... light!
 Sunday ... week", which is quickly interpreted as a new prediction of doomsday.

 Two of the older Baxter children play at superheroes around town.
 Originally Batman and Robin, they discover a human hand and rename themselves Black Hand and Black Peter, and now play at being supervillains.
 They engage in criminal mischief throughout the town.

 Miller starts an affair with a nurse, Happy Bottom.
 But he is finding himself slowly falling in love with Marcella Bruno.
 He is taking extensive notes on the Brunists, but is unable to find any story worth publishing.

 A lawyer, Ralph Himebaugh, whose hobby has been the numerology of disasters over the years, comes to the conclusion that the Brunists have the last missing bits of information that dovetails with his years of research, and so he joins them.

 Part II ends with the second apocalyptic meeting fizzling out, until the news comes that the Collins house was burning down.